microsoft/vscode-docs/docs/python/tutorial-flask.md

     pip install flask
     ```

 You now have an self-contained environment ready for writing Flask code.
+VS Code activates the environment automatically when you use **Python: Create Terminal**.
+If you open a separate command prompt or terminal, activate the environment by running `source env/bin/activate` (Linux/MacOS) or `env\scripts\activate` (Windows).
+You know the environment is activated when the command prompt shows **(env)** at the beginning.

 ## Create and run a minimal Flask app